The durable layer your agents work with.

 Attach durable objects.

-Connect artifacts, collections, and messages the agent needs to do real work.
+Connect artifacts, tables, and messages the agent needs to do real work.

 Deploy the agent.